Last Updated: 17th September 2021

 At the same time, stockpiling caused by both planned and unplanned plant closures, have been made worse by incredibly strong domestic and export demands.
 While demand for polymers grew in 2020, supply did not follow accordingly.
 These factors, coupled with a shortage of shipping containers, has meant companies are experiencing price increases.

-For a couple of brief months in April and May certain plastic and adhesive costs plateaued, but in June have started to increase again now.
-You can see data up to 17th May in the chart below;
+For a couple of brief months in April and May 2021 certain plastic and adhesive material costs plateaued, but they have been on the increase again since June and have started to increase again now.
+You can see data up to 18th July in the chart below;

 *The data in this graph runs 5 weeks behind and has been gathered from https://www.plasticportal.eu/en/cenove-reporty/